-In my slightly younger days I was an elite-level triathlete and have a few top 10 Ironman and 70.3 finishes to my name.
-I brought home an Xterra World Age Group title back in the year 2000.
+In my slightly younger days I was an elite level triathlete and have a few top 10 Ironman and 70.3 finishes to my name.
+I also won an Xterra World Age Group title back in the year 2000.

-Knee surgery forced me out of competitive triathlon a few years ago, but I still compete for fun at events like Coast to Coast New Zealand and OTillO Sweden.
-I get away with this because my incredibly supportive wife Lucy (and son Bobby) agree to pretend that these trips are in fact family holidays.
+Knee surgery forced me out of competitive triathlon a few years ago, but I still compete for fun at events like Coast to Coast New Zealand and OTillO.
+I mainly get away with this because my incredibly supportive wife Lucy (and 2 kids) agree to pretend that these trips are in fact family holidays.

 I’ve got a degree in Sport and Exercise Science and was once the Team Sports Scientist for Benetton and Renault F1 teams.

-I learnt about hydration and electrolyte replenishment the hard way, by getting things very wrong and ending up in the medical tent of more than one hot-climate endurance event.
+I learnt about hydration and electrolyte replenishment the hard way, by getting things very wrong and ending up in the medical tent of more than one hot endurance event.
 It took a lot of frustrating trial and error to get to the bottom of my hydration problems.
-But it was totally worth it, as Precision Hydration was born out of this struggle.
+But it was worth it, as Precision Hydration was essentially born out of this struggle.